python-discord/bot/bot/resources/tags/under.md

 **Use cases of Underscore in Python**

 - **Dunders**: Double Underscore (Dunder) methods are special methods defined in a class that are invoked implicitly.
 For example, `__name__`,`__init__`,`__repr__`, and `__str__`.
-Use `!dunder-methods` command to know more about these methods
+Use the `!dunder-methods` tag to know more about these methods
 - **Single leading Underscore**:  In front of a variable, a function, or a method name means that these objects are used internally, such as `_name`.
 Remember that these objects can be accessed outside or other script.
-- **Single Trailing Underscores**: Avoid naming conflict while using a variable which is a reserved keyword.
-Using a variable name as `class` will produce an error.
-To avoid this conflict, you can add a trailing underscore as a naming convention i.e. `class_`.
+- **Single leading Underscore**:  In front of a variable, a function, or a method name means that these objects are used internally, such as `_name`.
+However, remember that these objects **can** be accessed outside.
 -  **Double leading underscores**: Double leading underscores are typically used for name mangling.
-Name mangling is a process by which the interpreter changes the attribute name to avoid naming collisions in subclasses.
+Name mangling is a process by which the interpreter changes the attribute name to avoid naming collisions in subclasses.[GeeksforGeeks](https://www.geeksforgeeks.org/name-mangling-in-python/)
-- **Store Expression Value** Underscore(**_**) is used to store the value of last expression in an interpreter and can be used as a variable.example-
+- **Store Expression Value** Underscore(**_**) is used to store the value of last expression in an interpreter and can be used as a variable.
+Example:
 ```python
 >>> 1 + 1
     2